The best bike multi-tools 2024: Function-packed bicycle tools for every kind of ride

 What should I look for in a cycling multi-tool?

 If you ride a gravel bike off-road, you're much more likely to suffer a mechanical than with a road bike.
-Snapped chains and damaged derailleurs are more frequent, as well as the aforementioned non-sealing punctures.
+Snapped chains and damaged derailleurs are more frequent, as well as punctures.

 So it's a good idea to have a more comprehensive multi-tool for gravel biking.
-Many of the tools above cover more off-road eventualities, but at the expense of extra size and weight.
+Many of the tools above cover more off-road eventualities but at the expense of extra size and weight but it is also more likely you will have a handlebar bag or similar.

-If you're relying on a small bike saddlebag, a larger tool can take up a significant chunk of space.
-Likewise, if you're keeping everything in your pockets, it can weigh them down, so that they sag and bounce uncomfortably against your back.
+If you're relying on a small bike saddlebag or handlebar bag then a larger more comprehensive tool isn't going to add any significant weight.
+Unlike if you're keeping everything in your pockets, which can weigh them down.

-It's worth considering how large a tool you can comfortably carry and balancing that against how large a range of problems you want to be able to fix.
+It's worth considering how large a tool you can comfortably carry and balancing that against how large a range of problems you want to be able to fix by the side of the road or trail.

 Get The Leadout Newsletter